cidneyhamilton/cidney.org/_posts/2022-02-04-emacs-mail-setup.md

 SyncState *
 ```

 All of these properties are documented [here](https://isync.sourceforge.io/mbsync.html).

-PassCmd requires a special note.
-For now I'm reading it from a plain text file; encryption is beyond the scope of this blog post.

-Using Fastmail means I can't just use my account password.
-I have to go in and [create an app password](https://www.fastmail.help/hc/en-us/articles/360058752854) to access my email.
+On Fastmail I need to [create an app password](https://www.fastmail.help/hc/en-us/articles/360058752854) to use for PassCmd.

 Now, running

 ```
-mbsync -a
+mbsync --all
 ```

 from a terminal prompt fetches all of my emails.
 I can verify this easily by looking at the contents of my `~/Maildir` directory.